welaika/wordless/rtfm/source/_pages/install.rst

 No prerequisites.
 Just joy.

-Navigate to https://github.com/welaika/wordless_gem to discover the tool to setup all you need for local development.
+Navigate to https://github.com/welaika/wordless_gem to discover the tool and set up all you need for local development.
 In less than 2 minutes ;)

 (Not so) Manual
 ###############